numpy/numpy/doc/source/dev/development_ghcodespaces.rst

 You can connect to a codespace from your browser, from Visual Studio Code, from the JetBrains Gateway application, or by using GitHub CLI.

 Forking the NumPy repository
 ----------------------------
-The best way to work on NumPy as a contributor is by making a fork of the repository first.
+The best way to work on the NumPy codebase as a contributor is by making a fork of the repository first.

 #.
 Browse to the `NumPy repository on GitHub`_ and `create your own fork`_.
 #.
 Browse to your fork.
 Your fork will have a URL like
-   https://github.com/inessapawson/NumPy, except with your GitHub username in place of ``inessapawson``.
+   https://github.com/inessapawson/numpy, except with your GitHub username in place of ``inessapawson``.

 Starting GitHub Codespaces
 --------------------------

 You can create a codespace from the green "Code" button on the repository home page, or click this |open| button

 .. |open| image:: https://github.com/codespaces/badge.svg
 .. _open: https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=908607

 Quick workspace tour
 --------------------

 You can develop code in a codespace using your choice of tool:

 * `a command shell, via an SSH connection initiated using GitHub CLI.`_